 Hepatitis B vaccine is the best protection against HBV.
 Three doses of this vaccine are needed for complete protection.

 All pregnant women should be tested for hepatitis B early in their pregnancy.
-If the blood test is positive, the baby should receive the vaccine along with another shot (hepatitis B immune globulin), at birth.
-Then the vaccine series for the baby should be completed during the first six months of life.
+If the blood test is positive, the baby should receive the vaccine along with hepatitis B immune globulin at birth.
+The vaccine series for the baby should be completed during the first six months of life.

 Who Should Get Vaccinated